ertyseidohl/computing-etymologies/README.md

 A lot of the etymologies of computer terms are listed incorrectly once, and then the error is propagated to everything that relies on that incorrect source.
 The best source is a primary source: a document that contains the first usage of a word (or, first usage of a word in a technology context).

-Dictionaries are not primary sources.
-Etymonline, which doesn't list sources for its etymologies, has been found to have errors.
+Especially for modern technological terms, Etymonline, which doesn't list sources for its etymologies, has been found to have errors.
 Even the OED has an error (see "Surf").
+However, for ancient etymologies, well-trusted dictionaries are probably ok.

 When you're researching a word, keep checking the sources until you get to the actual usage, if possible!